ricomariani/CG-SQL-author/docs/user_guide/09_statements_summary_and_error_checking.md

 the `module` and `moduleArgs` entries; they are additionally marked `isVirtual` in case you want to use the same processing code for virtual tables as normal tables.
-The JSON format is otherwise the same, although some things can't happen in virtual tables (e.g. there is no `TEMP` option so `"isTemp"` must be false in the JSON.)
+The JSON format is otherwise the same, although some things can't happen in virtual tables (e.g., there is no `TEMP` option so `"isTemp"` must be false in the JSON.)

 For purposes of schema processing, virtual tables are on the `@recreate`